 How to Obtain a Court-Appointed Defense Lawyer

-Each state, and sometimes each county, will have rules that will determine whether or not you qualify for a court-appointed lawyer.
-These rules often have leeway built in to take into account the seriousness of the alleged crime or the probable length of the trial.
-So, even if you make a decent wage and may be able to hire a private attorney to work on a short case, a judge may decide that you qualify for a court-appointed lawyer if the charges against you are more serious or if it appears that your trial may last some time.
+Each state, and sometimes each county, has rules for determining how to qualify for court-appointed counsel.
+These rules often have some flexibility to account for the seriousness of the alleged crime or the probable length of the trial.
+So, even if you make a decent wage and could hire a private attorney to work on a short case, a judge may determine that you qualify for a court-appointed lawyer if the charges against you are more serious or if it appears that your trial may take some time.

 Are Court-Appointed Lawyers Any Good?

 When answering this question, remember that in most situations, any legal representation in a criminal case is better than none.
 However, this is not to say that a court-appointed lawyer is little better than nothing.
 In fact, many public defenders and court-appointed lawyers are some of the best legal minds in the world.
 Public defenders often have more courtroom time and experience than many private defense lawyers twice their age.
 Indeed, public defenders have been on the defense side of many of the most prestigious cases in our country's history.

 However, the time and effort that court-appointed lawyers can spend on their cases has declined in recent years with reduced government funding and higher caseloads.
 Indeed, in some places it has become so bad that public defenders only meet their clients for the first time in the court's anteroom before trial starts.

 Get Legal Help with Your Questions About Court-Appointed Attorneys

 As you can see, there are positive and negative aspects of obtaining a court-appointed defense lawyer, just as there are for hiring a private defense lawyer.
 However, if you're facing criminal charges, you may want to contact a local criminal defense attorney to obtain an experienced and informed evaluation of your case.